HassanBahati/firebase-genkit-gemma-ollama-translator/README.md

-# Automating Language Translation with Firebase GenKit, Gemma, and Ollama
+<h1 align="center">Automating Language Translation with Firebase GenKit, Gemma, and Ollama</h1>

-Can AI truly bridge the language gap? 🤔
+<h3 align="center">Can AI truly bridge the language gap? 🤔</h3>

-**Repository Description:**

-This project demonstrates how to automate language translation using Firebase GenKit, Gemma, and Ollama by leveraging Firebase GenKit, Gemma and Ollama for natural language processing and translation tasks.
+This project demonstrates how to automate language translation using Firebase GenKit, Gemma, and Ollama by leveraging Firebase GenKit, Gemma, and Ollama for natural language processing and translation tasks.

 ### Technologies Used:
 - **Firebase**: A Google-backed platform that helps developers build, run, and scale apps for mobile and web.